Myth-OS/MythOS-Documentation/Declarations.md

 Healthy natural ecologies (forests, jungles, oceans) thrive by a diversity of species living in balance.
 The same is true for social ecologies where the values and perspectives of many different kinds of people can be regarded with balance in a totality.

+Current systems ingender apathy.
+How to create systems that generate empathy?

 The sum is greater than the parts.

 “We need myths that will identify the individual not with his local group but with the planet.”